PEMF for Bone Healing: How to Use PEMF to Speed Up Bone Recovery

 People who use PEMF therapy for fractures often experience:

-- Quicker healing times compared to traditional methods alone
+- Quicker recovery times compared to traditional methods alone

 - Less pain and inflammation around the fracture site